 - (b) which is subject to:

-- (i) any public health order, public health directions, regulations or any other law made in order to limit the spread SARS-CoV-2 currently in force in a State, Territory, the Commonwealth of Australia or a Green Zone Country; or
+- any public health order, public health directions, regulations or any (i) other law made in order to limit the spread SARS-CoV-2 currently in force in a State, Territory, the Commonwealth of Australia or a Green Zone Country; or

 - (ii) any Directions currently in force,

-- (55) very high risk period means the period of time in which a very high risk exposure site in a State, a Territory or Green Zone Country is assessed as very high risk for SARS-CoV-2 transmission, as specified: - (a) by a State, Territory, the Commonwealth of Australia or a Green Zone Country on the relevant government website, as amended from time to time; or - (b) on the Department's website available at www.coronavirus.vic.gov.au/victorian-border-crossing-permit, as amended from time to time with the approval of the Chief Health Officer; - (56) Victorian resident means a person who ordinarily resides in Victoria; - (57) the following expressions have the same meaning as in the Transport (Compliance and Miscellaneous) Act 1983: - (a) bus company; - (b) passenger transport company; - (c) public transport service.
+- very high risk period means the period of time in which a very high risk exposure (53)site in a State, a Territory or Green Zone Country is assessed as very high risk for SARS-CoV-2 transmission, as specified: - by a State, Territory, the Commonwealth of Australia or a Green Zone Country (a) on the relevant government website, as amended from time to time; or - (b) on the Department's website available at www.coronavirus.vic.gov.au/ victorian-border-crossing-permit as amended from time to time with the approval of the Chief Health Officer; - (54)Victorian resident means a person who ordinarily resides in Victoria; - (55)Workplace Directions means the Workplace Directions (No. 37) as amended from time to time; - (56)the following expressions have the same meaning as in the Transport (Compliance and Miscellaneous) Act 1983: - (a) bus company; - (b) passenger transport company; - (c) public transport service; - (57)zone commencement time has the meaning in clause 4A(2).